bindhu520/Boost-Model-Accuracy-of-Imbalanced-COVID-19-Mortality-Prediction-Using-GAN-based-Oversampling-Techni/README.md

 A Boosted Random Forest Classification model was implemented to predict the outcome of the CoV-2 positive patients in China.
 Based on multiple features.

-The original dataset was taken from: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset
+The original dataset was taken from: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-datasetcvd

-cvd

 1)data.csv -> original dataset
 2)train.csv -> training dataset (contains data for 'death' and 'recovered' columns)